SudoPlz/react-native-bugsnag/README.md

 - [x] Configure Bugsnag from JS.
 - [x] Handle different handled exceptions in JS.
 - [x] Show line numbers (and method names?) in JS errors.
-- [ ] Create some nice graphics for this README.
 - [ ] Test RNPM installation process.
 - [ ] Submit to js.coach and Bugsnag.